 So… I lied…I have more than 10 ideas.
 Here are 2 more bonus ideas for you!

 So there you are!
-12 easy and relatively cheap items that you can give for Teacher Gifts this Christmas.
+13 easy and relatively cheap teacher gift ideas for Christmas.
 I hope you are able to find some ideas and inspiration for gifting.

 Until next time,

 If you found this post useful, simply click the “Pin It” button and pin it to one of your boards so you have it and other teachers can find it!